benjdod/compfinal/README.md

 - `/statesgeojson-loaded [GET]`
 > Returns a geojson file of US states with covid data
 >fields added under the 'properties' field of each feature.

+- `/login`
+> Provides an authorization token to the client if their login info was valid (username and password).
+> ### Error Codes
+> - `404 user not found`
+> - `401 incorrect credentials`
+> - `500 Internal server error`

+- `/register`

+> Creates a new user given the inpusts in the request body.
+Adds this new user info into the user database as well.
+Then logs the user in giving them a token.